ethereumclassic/ethereumclassic.github.io/README.md

 ### Translations 🌐

-TODO, rewite this, with Crowdin instructions
+LODO, rewite this, with Crowdin instructions

 ## Development